 Hiking in Switzerland is very different in the summer to the winter, which will obviously make a huge impact on what type of clothes and gear are necessary.
 However, for this little section on essential gear, I will just point out a few key items that you should have for basic hiking in average conditions.
 You’ll need hiking boots or trail running shoes, beanies, hiking socks, and more but I’ll write a more detailed post about that another time.
 This is just a quick round-up of three essentials but for a full rundown of all the hiking gear and camera gear I use you can check out this post: MY TRAVEL PHOTOGRAPHY GEAR: WHAT’S IN MY BACKPACK

 - Hiking Poles: Not everyone will use them but the Swiss are religious about them, unlike many Australians or Americans.
 You will learn to love them too as they take the strain off your knees and quads on both the uphill and the downhill.
 I used them to power up hills and help as a shock absorber on the way down.
 You can get them quite cheap but I found that there were two components to my hiking poles that I really liked.
 They were foldable down to a small size so I can put them in my backpack side pocket and they were the carbon fiber/lightweight style.
 They are a bit more expensive but I used them a lot and they became a necessity in the end.
 I’ll link you here to the carbon-fiber LEKI foldable hiking poles that I bought.
 I purchased them in Switzerland so they were very expensive but you can get them online much cheaper.
+My Hiking Poles: Leki Micro Vario Carbon Fiber Hiking Poles

 - Down Jacket: The next key item to have is a down jacket.
-Even in the summer when it might be hot at lower altitude, once you reach the summit it gets that much colder.
+Even in the summer when it might be hot at lower altitudes, once you reach the summit it gets that much colder.
 If it’s a sunrise or a sunset, I always had a lightweight but very warm down jacket with me.
 I chose one that I could stuff into my backpack when it was too hot but could always afford to carry it size-wise in case it was colder than I expected and I used it too many times to count.
 I’ll link you here to the Patagonia lightweight down-jacket that I bought online before heading to Switzerland.
+My Down-Jacket: Patagonia Nano Puff Jacket

 - Hiking Gloves: They might seem like a small item but your hands are the first things to go when it gets cold.
 They don’t have to be amazing gloves but you want something.
 I chose gloves that still let me operate my camera and phone but had a decent amount of warmth too.
 Once you start doing sub-zero hikes in Switzerland, you will want a more heavy-duty type of glove.
 I’ll link here to the gloves I used in Switzerland that let me still operate my camera.
+My Hiking Gloves: North Face E-tip Gloves

 YOU ALWAYS NEED A TICKET

 There are many countries around the world where you might be able to get away with little hacks or find ways to cheat the system.
 In Switzerland, the system is so efficient that you shouldn’t bother.
 When we found the prices of the train so high, of course, it crossed our mind whether we should risk it and not buy a ticket at all.
 We still bought the ticket and quickly found out then on most major routes the tickets were checked by the staff who walk up and down the train.
-It is very expensive to ride the trains but don’t try and outsmart the system as it is just too efficient.
-If you get caught on the train without a ticket it is a $99 USD equivalent fine plus the cost of the far you were taking so it’s not worth the risk.
-Of course, you should have high morals and never even consider this but when you purchase a train ticket for $100+, everyone begins to question their morals!

 RED AND BLUE TRAIL MARKERS

 Red and white markers on the trail mean it is a Swiss walking trail and you won’t need any expertise in climbing.
-It doesn’t mean it’s easy though as it could be 20-kilometers of hiking trails with 2000m of consistent incline but it won’t be technical so you will still need to look into the hike first to know what you are up against.
+It doesn’t mean it’s easy though as it could be 20 kilometers of hiking trails with 2000m of consistent incline but it won’t be technical so you will still need to look into the hike first to know what you are up against.
 Blue and white markers will be painted when they are indicating a technical or alpine route.
 Sometimes they are still quite tame but again, this is a warning sign that it is not going to be a leisurely walk on a trail and you can expect some kind of rock scrambling or climbing to be involved.

 Swiss locals have years of experience on the trails so never compare yourself to a local and assume you can do it.
 I saw some local children on hikes that were far more experienced than me so you are better off comparing yourself to your previous efforts when deciding if you can take a certain route or make a certain climb.